Neymartri/Squid-Note/README.md

 ****Functionality / Features****

 once a user logged in , the user will be able to create their own customised event planning board, first can seach for the event.

+- The user could update their event and check for reviews from selected event

+- User could also delete their unwanted event or add new events they would like to attend

+- Login/register is a future function would be implement for interaction between users and open up possiblities to create personal data storage of liked/ following places or save place of interests

+- The reviews rating are counted from the average of all users and divided for deciding

 ***Target Audience***